What does the Bible say about hard times?

 17. Ephesians 1:11 also we have obtained an inheritance, having been predestined according to His purpose who works all things after the counsel of His will.

-God will deliver you!
+God will deliver you when things get hard

 It brings God so much glory when we call on Him when we are going through a tough situation.
 God is not a liar that He should lie.
 For all those who come to Him in their hard times God says, “I will deliver you.”
 Do not give up in prayer.
 God will not turn you away.
 God sees you.